ljbo82/c-cpp-gcc-builder/docs/git.mk.md

 ## Functions

-_This makefile does not expose any function._
+_This makefile does not expose any function explicitly._